Helen Pankhurst: Work and activism

 Helen Pankhurst has worked for a range of international development organisations including ACORD, Womankind Worldwide and CARE International, primarily in Ethiopia.
 Her focus has been on programme and policy in urban and rural development, water hygiene and sanitation, and women's rights.

-Pankhurst has been a trustee of Water Aid, Farm Africa and Action Aid and has been a Visiting Senior Fellow at the London School of Economics (LSE) and a Visiting Professor at Manchester Metropolitan University.
+Pankhurst has been a trustee of Water Aid, Farm Africa and Action Aid and has been a visiting senior fellow at the London School of Economics (LSE) and a visiting professor at Manchester Metropolitan University.

 At the 2012 Summer Olympics opening ceremony, Pankhurst appeared alongside her daughter, Laura.
 The pair have since formed a group called Olympic Suffragettes, which campaigns on a number of women's rights issues.
 She also leads and speaks at the London march each year on 8 March for International Women's Day.
+She was interviewed by the Huffington Post in 2017 as part of three generations of Pankhursts, with her mother Rita and daughter Laura.
+Her mother said that feminism for her was “more of a curve or a climb - a growing awareness”.
+Helen said it was about seeing women in Ethiopia who were expected to carry water every day, whereas Laura said it wasn't so apparent until she was older because of the family where she had grown up.

-In 2018 Pankhurst convened the Centenary Action Group (CAG), a cross-party coalition of over 100 activists, politicians and women's rights organisations campaigning to end barriers to women's political participation.
-CAG has campaigned on issues ranging from increased transparency in political party candidate selections to an end to the violence and abuse of women.
+In 2018 Pankhurst established Centenary Action, a cross-party coalition of over 100 activists, politicians and women's rights organisations campaigning to end barriers to women's political participation; as of October 2024 she is its convener.
+Centenary Action has campaigned on issues ranging from increased transparency in political party candidate selections to an end to the violence and abuse of women.

-Pankhurst leads and sits on the steering committee of GM4women2028, a charity creating change for the women of Manchester.
-Other committee members include Prof Francesca Gains and Professor Jill Rubery.
-In February 2021 she led "a virtual score card reveal" witnessed by Andy Burnham, the mayor of Manchester.
+Pankhurst leads and sits on the steering committee of GM4women2028, a charity created in 2018 to deliver change for the women of Manchester.
+Other committee members include Prof Francesca Gains, Eva Herman, Omolade Femi-Ajao, Profs Jackie Carter and Jill Rubery.
+In February 2021 Pankhurst led "a virtual score card reveal" witnessed by Andy Burnham, the mayor of Manchester.
 The GM4Women2028 score cards are keeping track of gender equality as Manchester approaches 2028 - the centenary of the Representation of the People (Equal Franchise) Act 1928, which gave all British women the right to vote on equal terms to men.

 During the COVID-19 pandemic in the United Kingdom, she led lobbying on behalf of childcare providers to ensure that they were treated fairly by the government's Job Retention Scheme.